aziontech/azion-samples/templates/turso-starter-kit/README.md

 > If you haven't an account, go to the [signup page](https://console.azion.com/signup) to complete the registration.

-To successfully deploy this template, you need to provide the information to configure your Azion application, as shown in the **Settings** tab on the template's page.
+To successfully deploy this template, you need to provide the information to configure your Azion application, as requested in the **Settings** tab on the template's page.

 For a more detailed step-by-step on using this template and requirements, check the [How to integrate a Turso database with Azion using a template](https://www.azion.com/en/documentation/products/guides/turso-starter-kit/) guide.